 - one box of donations to bring away

-- one dollar put into savings
+- one dollar put towards paying off debt

 - one chunk of time spent doing something you love

-- one page in your book (seriously, this is how I read at times!)
+- one page in your book (seriously!)

 - one earlier morning

-- one more dollar saved
+- one dollar saved

 - one pound lost